Where is Cygnet?

 Cygnet is an easy 50 minute drive from Hobart through some of the world's most unspoilt, picturesque countryside and coastal areas.

-If you are driving, you can choose to drive through the beautiful Huon Valley or along the stunning coastal Channel Highway:
+If you are driving, you can choose to drive through the beautiful Huon Valley or along the stunning coastal Channel Highway.

-Alternatively, you can take one a bus:
+Alternatively, you can take the public bus

 Ferry